Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 November 2024 00.22.14 UTC
+- WIB: Minggu, 17 November 2024 01.30.51 UTC
-- WITA: Minggu, 17 November 2024 01.22.14 UTC
+- WITA: Minggu, 17 November 2024 02.30.51 UTC
-- WIT: Minggu, 17 November 2024 02.22.14 UTC
+- WIT: Minggu, 17 November 2024 03.30.51 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: inspirational
+Kategori: success